What is Data Security?

 Address Data Security with a Suite of Solutions

-For a state-of-the-art data security position, you’ll want to ensure your selected solutions tackle the following security measures:
+For a state-of-the-art data security position, you’ll want to ensure your selected solutions easily integrate, work with your current IT infrastructure, and tackle the following security measures:

 - Understand and classify files that may contain sensitive data

 - Secure and protect sensitive data that is shared both inside and outside your organization